spryker/spryker-docs/docs/scos/dev/back-end-development/data-manipulation/data-publishing/implementing-publish-and-synchronization.md

 The synchronization events are auto-generated and linked by the synchroniziation process, therefore no explicit event declaration is necessary for default behaviour.

-## 3. Create Publish & Synchronization Queues
+## 3. Configure Publish & Synchronization Queues
-Now, you need to configure the publish queue where all publish events will be exchanged.
-The default publish queue is **event** - this can be adjusted in `data/shop/development/current/vendor/spryker/product/src/Spryker/Zed/Publisher/PublisherConfig::getPublishQueueName()`.
+Now, you need to configure the publish queue(s) where all publish events will be exchanged.
+The default generic publish queue is **event** - this can be adjusted in `data/shop/development/current/vendor/spryker/product/src/Spryker/Zed/Publisher/PublisherConfig::getPublishQueueName()`.
+It is also possible to use separate publish queue per listener class (see **Listen to Publish Events**).

+{% info_block infoBox %}

+For information on how to create a queue, see [Set Up a "Hello World" Queue](/docs/scos/dev/back-end-development/data-manipulation/data-publishing/handling-data-with-publish-and-synchronization.html), section **Creating a Simple Queue**.

+{% endinfo_block %}

-Now, you need to define synchronization queues in order to deliver the prepared data to the frontend.
+Now, you need to configure synchronization queues in order to deliver the prepared data to the frontend.
 It is recommended to have a separate synchronization queue for each *Redis* or *Elasticsearch* entity.
-For information on how to create a queue, see [Set Up a "Hello World" Queue](/docs/scos/dev/back-end-development/data-manipulation/data-publishing/handling-data-with-publish-and-synchronization.html), section **Creating a Simple Queue**.

 {% info_block infoBox %}